Registration Information

 The commuter student registration fee includes class tuition, supper on Sunday, all noon meals and supper on Friday.
 Commuters are invited to all other meals.
 These are billed on a per-meal basis at the end of the week.
 Gratuities are not included.

-Those interested in “doing their own thing” for a week at The Clearing may register for a personal retreat or for independent study.
+Those interested in “doing their own thing” for a week at The Clearing may register for a personal retreat.
 This option is available every week for the full registration fee.
 Call The Clearing office for information.

-If you need work space during your personal retreat or independent study for a project on which you plan to work, please let us know in advance.
+If you need workspace during your personal retreat for a project on which you plan to work, please let us know in advance.
 We’ll do our best to accommodate you.
+Please note that you are not allowed to set up in any classroom which is occupied by a class.

 Cancellation Policy: